collocations.org

 The law clearly recognizes that a company is separate from those who invest in it.

-The Medway estuary is recognized internationally as a conservation area.
+The estuary is recognized internationally as an important area for wildlife.

 as